Pretraining a Foundation Model for Small-Molecule Natural Products: Methods

 \paragraph{Pre-training} We implement a 6-layer Graph Isomorphism Network (GIN)~\citep{xu2018powerful} with layer normalization as the GNN backbone, using a hidden dimensionality of 512.
 An average pooling operation is applied as the readout function to extract a global molecular representation of 1024 dimensions.
 For the contrastive learning (CL) task, a single MLP with LeakyReLU activations projects the representation to 256 dimensions.
 For the reconstruction task, three MLPs with LeakyReLU activations map the node or edge representations to their respective output dimensions.
 All MLPs use a hidden dimensionality of 512.
 The masking ratio is set to 0.2.

 We optimize the weighted CL and reconstruction loss using the AdamW optimizer with a weight decay of \(10^{-5}\).
 The temperature for the CL loss $\tau$ is set to 0.1.
 A cosine decay schedule is applied to the scaling factor of the CL loss, decreasing from 1 to 0.
 The learning rate is set to \(1 \times 10^{-4}\) with a cosine decay schedule.
 The model is trained with a batch size of 256 for a total of 300 epochs.
 To avoid overfitting, we also set the dropout ratio to 0.1.
-A detailed hyper-parameter search space is provided in Supplementary Table S2.
+A detailed hyper-parameter search space is provided in Supplementary Table~S2.
+To pre-train NaFM, we employed four NVIDIA A100 GPUs and trained the model continuously for five days.

 \paragraph{Downstream Fine-tuning}